Best Practices | Cultivating a Sense of Presence in Your Online Course

 Focusing on communication with your students in your online course will enable you to provide support, encourage learning, and resolve conflicts-all crucial parts of creating presence.
 Determine which parts of your course will require your facilitation and which parts can be self-paced.
 Making this determination will give you an idea, depending on the assignment or activity, of where to focus your presence and whether you should be interacting with students one-on-one, with groups of students, or if students should be interacting with one another.

 In a traditional class, office hours are typically held in the instructor's office or department.
-Maintain your commitment to meeting with students who need support in your online class by becoming proficient in technologies that will enable you meet virtually, such as Blackboard Collaborate, Skype, and Google Hangouts.
+Maintain your commitment to meeting with students who need support in your online class by becoming proficient in technologies like Zoom that will enable you meet virtually.
 Often times, students who take classes online are familiar with technology and may prefer to hear or see you via an audio or video announcement.
-Consider providing video feedback to students' assignments so as to encourage and inspire their learning; this feature is built into Blackboard in the Record from Webcam tool.
+Consider providing video feedback to students' assignments so as to encourage and inspire their learning.
 Focused and strategic communication will result in a sense of connectedness between you and your students and will send the message that you care about their experience in your course.

 Writing is probably the most common medium through which instructors interact with their students in an online course, particularly when providing support, inciting discussion, and provoking critical thinking; however, the written word can sometimes be confusing, redundant, and impersonal.
 Developing strong instructor-student, student-student, and student-content connections is essential for a successful online learning environment.
 You can facilitate these types of connections through writing by paying attention to your tone, highlighting the most important details, focusing on quality over quantity, and being succinct in your feedback.
 Writing with these intentions will help prepare students for the course, deliver the essential content, and clarify any ambiguities.